-Money intended for Investment is received daily between the

-Immediate Annuities granted, and the business of Life Assurance in all its branches, transacted, on highly advantageous terms.
+Money intended for Investment is received daily between the hours of 10 and 4 o'clock, at the Offices of the Association.
+Immediate Annuities granted, and the business of Life Assurance in all its branches, transacted, on highly advantage-ous terms.
 Rates, Prospectuses, and Forms of Proposal, with every requisite information, may be obtained on application at the offices of the Association, or to the respective Agents throughout the United Kingdom.

-PETER MORRISON; Managing Director.
+PETER MORRISON, Managing Director.